j1cs/docker-lamp/README.md

 If you get errors about activating InnoDB and you are on Windows or Mac, you may be encountering [this issue](https://github.com/docker-library/mariadb/issues/95) with using host-mapped volumes for MariaDB.
-There is a fix but not in the version of MariaDB in Alpine 3.11.
-Work-around is to use a persistent but not mapped volume, or overwrite my.cnf config before entry.
+There is a [fix](https://github.com/xrnl/extinction-rebellion-nl/pull/41) but not in the version of MariaDB in Alpine 3.11.
+Work-around is to use a named volume (persistent but not mapped), or [add/overwrite mysql config](https://github.com/docker-library/mariadb/issues/95#issuecomment-391587301) before entry.

 If missing libs please let me know or create a pull request